babel-utils/babel-plugin-tester/README.md

   // required
   plugin: identifierReversePlugin,

+  // usually unnecessary if returned with the plugin
-  // will default to 'unknown plugin'
+  // will default to 'unknown plugin' if a name cannot otherwise be inferred
   pluginName: 'identifier reverse',

   // defaults to the plugin name